-In the interest of safety and security, the college will take the necessary measures to protect staff employed by SGS College and its subsidiaries and visitors from any accidents or incidents that may occur during visiting.
+In the interest of safety and security, the College will take the necessary measures to protect staff employed by the College and visitors from any accidents or incidents that may occur during visiting.

-Staff employed by SGS College and its subsidiaries hosting visitors much ensure that:
+Staff employed by the College hosting visitors much ensure that:

-- they are authorised to enter the premises or accompanied - they adhere to applicable health and safety instructions and rules during their visit - adequate information is passed to ensure their safety including emergency information - any protective clothing required is provided and worn - any accidents / incidents involving visitors are reported through the accident reporting arrangements
+- they are authorised to enter the premises or accompanied; - they adhere to applicable health and safety instructions and rules during their visit; - adequate information is passed to ensure their safety including emergency information; - any protective clothing required is provided and worn; - any accidents / incidents involving visitors are reported through the accident reporting arrangements.

-Staff employed by SGS College and its subsidiaries aware of people on the premises who may be unauthorised should report these to their line manager for action.
+Staff employed by the College aware of people on the premises who may be unauthorised should report these to their line manager for action.